OpenSourceScannerCollective/OxideSerpentineString/README.md

   * This can be used with additional logic to check if the string is being assigned to a 'password' variable

 #### Performance
-* Migrate to using Hyperscan Regular Expression engine
+* Consider migrating to using the Hyperscan Regular Expression engine
   * The Rust [Regex crate](https://crates.io/crates/regex) is very high performance (44x Python), but there may be (an) even more performant option(s) available, but they are not as portable.
   * [Hyperscan](https://github.com/intel/hyperscan) is the fastest Regular Expression engine available